mrezasoltani/mrezasoltani.github.io/_pages/Course/module_3.md

 ## Common Discrete Random Variables
 * **Bernoulli.** A Bernoulli random variable with parameter \\(0 \leq \theta \leq 1\\) is a binary discrete r.v.
   - The support of a Bernoulli random variable is the set \\(\text{Supp}(X) = \\{0,1\\}\\):
-  - he pmf of a Bernoulli random variable is give by:
+  - he pmf of a Bernoulli random variable is given by:
   \begin{equation}
         \begin{aligned}
           Ber(x|\theta) =